 Magnesium is shown to help relieve anxiety.
 Some signs of magnesium deficiency include headaches, insomnia, constipation, anxiety, and menstrual cramps.

-If you have normal bowel movement, I always recommend the magnesium citrate.
-I also suggest to get your magnesium tested to know which dosage is good for you.
+If you have a normal bowel movement, I always recommend the magnesium citrate.
+I also suggest getting your magnesium tested to know which dosage is good for you.

 5. Manage Your Stress Response

 An overburden of stress can cause a problem with your adrenal glands.

 Some ways to manage your stress are:

 - Doing things you love

 - Get a massage or go for a spa day